 As a national, professional association, NASFAA is led by the financial aid administrators who make up the core of its membership.
 NASFAA institutional members may be elected to the Board of Directors, which is the governing body of the Association.
 The Board is vested with all powers to manage the Association’s business, property, and assets, and is responsible for hiring and reviewing the president.
 The president is responsible for NASFAA’s day-to-day operations and the oversight and direction of the association’s employees.

-Outgoing National Chair Pam Fowler passes the gavel to incoming Chair Ron Day at the 2012 NASFAA National Conference.
+National Chair Craig Munier addresses the membership at the 2013 NASFAA National Conference.